On some explicit integrals related to "fractal foothills": Introduction

-We mention a brief scheme of motivations: functions that count the number of returns to zero (fractal foothills) $\to$ loop counting functions (LCF) (fractal mountains) $\to$ self-avoiding random walks (SAW) as zeros of LCF $\to$ possible applications to various hard problems on distributions of SAW in a multidimensional case, see details in \cite{K}.
-But the main motivation should be the search of interesting equations.
-Let us start with the main results and postpone the further discussion at the end of Introduction section.
+\lb{sec1}} Any real number in its dyadic representation can be considered as an infinite random walk, where the digits correspond to the steps of the walk.
+One of the most interesting problems is the distribution of self-avoiding random walks, the walks that have no loops.
+Thus, let us provide a brief scheme of motivations starting from more simple and going to more complex objects: functions that count the number of returns to zero (fractal foothills) $\to$ loop counting functions (LCF) (fractal mountains) $\to$ self-avoiding random walks (SAW) as zeros of LCF $\to$ possible applications to various hard problems on distributions of SAW in a multidimensional case, see details in \cite{K}.
+But, of course, the main motivation should be the search for interesting relations between the objects, including various formulas based on continued fractions, determinants of special matrices, classical polynomials, etc. We will focus on the connections between these beautiful components of classical analysis and the stochastic curves mentioned above: "fractal foothills" and "fractal mountains."

+Some useful information about random walks itself, including open questions, and representations of real numbers as random walks, is available in \cite{ABBB} and \cite{S}.
+The current work is a further development of some results presented in \cite{K}.
+In particular, unexpected relations with Bernoulli polynomials and determinants of Hessenberg matrices are found.
+While the work is motivated by \cite{K}, it can be read completely independently.
+All the results have an independent, complete form, understandable without any motivations and references to other literature.
+Let us start with the main results and postpone the further discussion to the end of the Introduction section.

+There is an interesting intersection between this topic and random walks on graphs.
+Namely, when the number of states is large, but the transition, due to physical reasons, is possible only between neighboring states, and we want to estimate the number of weighted loops (returns to some state, weighted depending on time), our function $V$ well approximates the corresponding measure.
+One such graph, representing the weather dynamics, is considered in \cite{SK}.
+The number of nodes of such a graph can be arbitrarily large, depending on the details of the information we need.
+One of the achievements mentioned in \cite{SK} is the ability to obtain analytical results related to random processes, such as random walks on graphs.
+It is worth noting that for some complex nonlinear process characteristics, analytical results can lead to some very beautiful mathematics.

 Any $x\in[-1,1]$ except a countable set of some dyadic rationals can be uniquely expanded as

 For $\l\in\C$, $|\l|<1$, let us define the function that counts the number of returns to the origin multiplied by the exponential weight